-Any off-road sports with vehicles
+10. Any off-road sports with vehicles

 Off-road biking, cycling, and racing are not recommended for people with MVP or other heart conditions.
 They are intense and can put pressure on the heart whenever surprising or stressful situations come up.

 Hiking or mountain climbing is intense and unsuitable for people with heart conditions.
-Aside from putting strains on your muscles and heart, this outdoor sport often makes you exposed with cold air and extreme weather.
+Aside from putting strains on your muscles and heart, this outdoor sport often makes you exposed to cold air and extreme weather.

-Recommended Exercises for People with Mitral Valve Prolapse
+Recommended Exercises for Mitral Valve Prolapse Patient

-Swimming does not put too much strain on your muscles because water supports you.
+Swimming does not put too much strain on your muscles because the water supports you.
 Choose a moderate level by keeping the duration to 30 minutes at most.

 Cycling is a nice sport for people with MVP, as long as you do it on the flat route with proper safety gear.
 Do not exceed 20 or 30 minutes per session.

-Yoga for relaxation
+3. Yoga for relaxation